 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Effective July 1, 2011, the Board of Trustees of the Indiana Public Retirement System (INPRS) Board of Trustees began to manage the Fund.
+On July 1, 2011, the Indiana Public Retirement System (INPRS) Board of Trustees began to manage the Fund.
 Any mention of the Public Employees’ Retirement Fund (PERF) Board in this handbook and other materials will refer to the INPRS Board.

 This handbook explains the benefit terms of the Fund.

-However, to become a member of the 1977 Fund, a police officer or firefighter must:
+To become a member of the Fund, you must:

-Members of the 1977 Fund may purchase up to two years of military service credit, under certain conditions.
+You may purchase up to two years of military service credit, under certain conditions.

 Section Two: Contributions